vincentfpgarcia/from-pytorch-to-coreml/step4.md

 # Conversion from ONNX to CoreML

 The conversion from ONNX to CoreML is in this case very simple.
-I (1) load the ONNX model into a CoreML model and (2) save this CoreML model on disk.
+First I load the ONNX model as a CoreML model, and second I save this CoreML model on disk.
 The original code can be found in the file [step4.py](step4.py).

 ```python
 from onnx_coreml import convert